BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

-To assess the impact of two primary hyper-parameters $\zeta$ and $\eta$ in Eq. (\ref{loss-detail}), we conduct two groups of comparison experiments.
-Their experiment results are shown in Fig. \ref{fig:hyper-para}.
+To evaluate the effect of the two primary hyperparameters $\zeta$ and $\eta$ in Eq. (\ref{loss-detail}), we conduct two groups of comparative experiments, with the corresponding results illustrated in Fig. \ref{fig:hyper-para}.

-In experiments, we change $\zeta$ and $\eta$ to different settings with $\zeta$ increasing by a step size 0.2 and $\eta$ decreasing by a step size 0.2 accordingly, while keeping all other parameters unchanged.
-We observe that the two parameters have significant impacts on the detection performance of our baseline method.
-For example, only when $\zeta$ = 0.5 and $\eta$ =0.5, our baseline could achieve the best performance on both datasets.
-In addition, any other hyper-parameter pair ($\zeta, \eta$) will always cause an obvious performance drop to our baseline.
+In these experiments, $\zeta$ is incrementally increased with a step size of 0.2, while $\eta$ is decreased by the same step size (0.2), and all other settings kept constant.
+These results clearly indicate that both parameters significant impact the overall detection performance.
+Notably, the best performance on both datasets is achieved only when $\zeta$ = 0.5 and $\eta$ = 0.5, suggesting a balanced contribution between these two terms.
+In contrast, for our method, any other hyperparameter combinations ($\zeta, \eta$) will always cause an obvious performance drop.

+We also conduct an ablation study on the loss-term coefficient $(\lambda_{reg}, \lambda_{cls}, \lambda_{obj})$, defined in Eq. (\ref{loss-total}), to examine their impact on performance.
+Specifically, these coefficients are mutable, while all other settings are frozen, as shown in Table \ref{loss_parameter}.

+Notably, when the coefficients are set to (5, 1, 1), BeltCrackDet achieves the highest mAP$_{50}$ (67.08\%) and F1 (82.17\%) on BeltCrack14ks.
+This configuration emphasizes the regression term, helping the model capture more precise bounding-box localization while maintaining classification accuracy.
+In contrast, increasing or decreasing $\mathbf{\lambda_{reg}}$ on this point could cause noticeable declines in both mAP$_{50}$ and F1.
+These results indicate that (5, 1, 1) could often provide an effective balance between localization precision and detection robustness.